tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - Utility can’t beat Stalwart, if it’s not a Turnaround.
 No point in trading a Fast Grower as a Stalwart and selling for a 50% gain, vs, possible 10x.

 - Assuming you’ve taken the first step of doing proper research, spreading money among several categories is another way to minimize downside risk.
+- companies don't stay in the the same category forever.
+High growth companies cannot maintain the double digit growth forever.
+Fast growing companies will become stalwarts and slow growers and may go so far down that they become a turnaround candidate.

 ## 1) SLOW GROWERS

 - ***Traits***
-  - Usually large and aging companies, whose Growth rate = GNP Growth rate
+  - Usually large and aging companies, whose Growth rate = GNP (gross national product) Growth rate
   - When industries slow down, most companies lose momentum as well
   - Easy to spot using stock charts
   - Pay large and regular dividends